neurospin/unicog/bids/README.md

 # Preparation of data
+## Basic importation
 **To import data from NeuroSpin, you have to be connected to the NeuroSpin network.**
 The information about subjects and data to import are stored into a **exp_info** directory.
 For instance:

+        ./exp_info
+        ├── participants.tsv

+See a small example at [https://github.com/neurospin/unicog/tree/master/bids/test_dataset/exp_info](https://github.com/neurospin/unicog/tree/master/bids/test_dataset/exp_info)

+## Advanced importation
+The importaiton of events are also possible if the *_events.tsv files are correctly set up.
+Here is an example:

         ./exp_info
         ├── participants.tsv